lquatrin/i3d21/assignment_3.md

 ![Cameras with quaternions](imgs/a3/camera_quat.png)

-We can see the gerenated images using the quaternion representation are also similar to the ground truth, since we achieved a good result:
+We can see the gerenated images using the quaternion representation are also similar to the ground truth, since we achieved a good result.
+As shown before, we first have the results generated with the ground truth, and then using the quaternion representation:

 <img src="imgs/a3/gt.png" width="50%"><img src="imgs/a3/images_quat.png" width="50%">